-Teachers and learners may adapt works covered by the licence in a teaching situation when the adaptation of the work is necessary for the teaching of a subject matter.
+Teachers and students may adapt works covered by the licence in a teaching situation when the adaptation of the work is necessary for the teaching of a subject matter.

-Teachers and learners may present

-the adaptation they have made with the copying licence to the learners present in the teaching situation.
+Teachers and students may present the adaptation they have made with the copying licence to the students present in the teaching situation.